awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis.md

 ### Step 1: Build a Flow<a name="iot-tg-what-is-works-step1"></a>

-On the home page of the AWS IoT Things Graph console, choose **Create flow**\.
 Build your flow by dragging device and web service models from the model library into a flow designer\. \(You can also find this page by choosing the menu icon at the upper left of the page, and then choosing **Flows**\.\)

 The model library contains models that AWS IoT Things Graph has made publicly available \(public models\), and the models that you created \(private models\)\.
 Private models are visible only to you\.
 Define interactions by connecting the model outputs with appropriate inputs of other models\.
 Choose **Publish** to save your flow and publish it to the list of flows that can be deployed\.